TBRD: TESLA Authenticated UAS Broadcast Remote ID: Design of TBRD

 \subsection{Threat Model and Assumptions}

 Our threat model addresses adversaries who have radio access to Remote ID broadcasts and aim to exploit the absence of authentication to inject false or misleading Remote ID broadcasts.
 We assume an attacker can either passively observe and/or actively transmit wireless data with basic SDR capabilities (e.g., USRP or HackRF).
 Furthermore, they have sufficient knowledge to record and replay Wi-Fi beacons or Bluetooth advertisements, the two FAA-approved broadcast media.
 We also consider attackers who can craft and transmit arbitrary Remote ID messages using open-source toolchains, including those that comply with the Remote ID standard but contain spoofed data.
-Figure \ref{fig:MiTM_RID} depicts an example scenario where the attacker captures Remote ID broadcasts from a legitimate UAS mission and replays them at a later time to create the appearance of unauthorized activity.
-For example, during a public event like the Super Bowl in New Orleans, temporary flight restrictions may be in place.
+For example, an attacker could capture Remote ID broadcasts from a legitimate UAS mission and replay them at a later time to create the appearance of unauthorized activity.
+During FAA-designated spectator or sporting events, temporary flight restrictions may be in place over stadiums and other venues that normally fall in open airspace.
 The attacker replays previously captured Remote ID messages in the restricted zone, making it appear as though a registered operator is conducting an illegal flight.
 This can trigger enforcement actions or initiate investigations against legitimate operators.
 In coordinated attacks, repeated replays across multiple zones could be used to overwhelm response efforts and misdirect law enforcement attention.

 We assume that the adversary does not have access to the internals of the victim UAS (e.g., its firmware, TEE, or secure keys), but may capture a UAS mid-flight and extract mission secrets such as keys or metadata from insecure flash storage.
 We assume the attacker cannot break standard cryptographic primitives, such as HMAC-SHA256 or AES.
 The system clocks on both the UAS and the receiver are assumed to be loosely synchronized via GNSS, which is a requirement already specified in the Remote ID specification.
 We do not consider GPS spoofing or sensor-layer attacks on the UAS itself, as these fall outside the scope of message authentication and delve into sensor integrity and flight controller security.
 We also assume that the USS is a trusted entity operating under the FAA’s supervision and not colluding with an attacker.